json-api/json-api/format/index.md

 ### Updating Resources <a href="#crud-updating" id="crud-updating" class="headerlink"></a>

-A resource's attributes and relationships can be updated by sending a `PATCH` request to the URL that represents the resource.
+[Resource attributes] and relationships can be updated by sending a `PATCH` request to the URL that represents the resource.

 The URL for a resource can be obtained in the `self` link of the resource